 Creating an estate plan to ensure that your accumulated wealth is protected and preserved for your beneficiaries takes a well thought out plan.
 A customized estate plan designed around your needs and wishes requires careful planning, expertise, and personalized attention.
 Your estate planning attorney can help you draft a plan to help preserve and protect your assets.

-At the First National Bank of Hartford ~ The Bank of Opportunity for Every Generation, we bring the “opportunity" to you.
+At the First National Bank of Hartford ~ Your community bank.
+Your opportunity bank, we bring the “opportunity" to you.
 By providing professional and customized Trust Services we will bring you one step closer to realizing your goal of preserving your wealth for future generations and the charitable causes most important to you.
 We will work with your estate planning attorney to administer your estate plan so that your wealth is protected and preserved and that your family legacy lives on.
 We will give you peace of mind in knowing that your plan will be carried out according to your wishes.

 Many people believe, when the inevitable happens, their property and financial assets will be distributed as they intended.
 In reality, without an estate plan in place, federal and state laws dictate how your property, personal items, and financial assets are distributed.